-7. Turn the ignition to the off position.
+7. Turn the ignition off.
 The horn will chirp once to confirm the procedure is complete.

 Back cargo door lock (if equipped)

 The passenger side rear cargo door has a power door lock control mounted on the inside of the door.
 When this lock is pressed, all doors will lock/unlock.